Blocks That Matter

 Blocks That Matter is a 2D puzzle-platform game developed by French independent studio Swing Swing Submarine.
 It was released on August 19, 2011 for Windows, Mac, Linux and Xbox 360.
+The game was inspired by one of the developer's earlier works, Tuper Tario Tros.

 Gameplay

 The player takes the role of "Tetrobot", a robot which is able to collect blocks by hitting them from under (Mario reference) or drilling them, and can then construct shapes in a "puzzle mode" using four blocks at a time.
 Blocks That Matter heavily references the games Minecraft and Tetris through the main characters, in-game mechanics and concepts such as "Pajitnovian physics".
-The Tetrobot will also be playable as a character in the upcoming game UFHO2.

 The game's name comes from special blocks hidden in the story mode levels.
 They are unusable blocks that initially appear in levels as treasure chests, which serve no purpose other than to unlock bonus levels.
 The blocks are direct references to famous blocks in games that inspired the developers, such as a ?-block from Super Mario Bros., an Aperture Science Weighted Companion Cube from Portal, Rubik's Cube, and a die, hence the "blocks that matter".